Skip to main content

 The Role of the Federal Trade Commission

-The FTC acts as the primary regulator for consumer in the United States where HIPAA does not apply.
+The FTC acts as the primary regulator for consumer data privacy in the United States where HIPAA does not apply.
 The FTC’s authority stems from Section 5 of the FTC Act, which prohibits “unfair or deceptive acts or practices in or affecting commerce.”
 This becomes relevant in two main ways.

 First, if an app’s privacy policy is misleading or unclear about its data-sharing practices, the FTC can deem that a deceptive practice.
-Second, sharing sensitive in a way that could cause substantial injury to consumers ∞ that is not reasonably avoidable and lacks countervailing benefits ∞ could be considered an unfair practice.
+Second, sharing sensitive health data in a way that could cause substantial injury to consumers ∞ that is not reasonably avoidable and lacks countervailing benefits ∞ could be considered an unfair practice.

 Even without HIPAA oversight, the Federal Trade Commission can penalize wellness apps for deceptive or unfair data sharing practices.